Lynne R. Parenti: Early life and education

 Parenti was born in Manhattan, New York, grew up in Staten Island.
-She earned her B.S. in Biological Sciences from the State University of New York at Stony Brook in 1975 and her Ph.D in Biology through a joint program between the City University of New York and the American Museum of Natural History in 1980.
+She earned her B.S. in Biological Sciences from the Stony Brook University in 1975 and her Ph.D. in Biology through a joint program between the Graduate Center of the City University of New York and the American Museum of Natural History in 1980.

 Career

 Parenti has written, spoken and conducted research in the areas of systematics, phylogeny and biogeography of tropical freshwater and coastal marine fishes, comparative teleost anatomy, development and reproduction, and theory and methods of historical biogeography.
 She has led expeditions in Papua New Guinea, the Malay Peninsula, Borneo, China, Taiwan, Sulawesi, Hawaii, Tasmania, and New Zealand.
 She has been the principal investigator of several National Science Foundation (NSF) grants.
-Among other work, her research has led to biological reclassification of Killfish.
+Among other work, her research has led to biological reclassification of killifish.

 In 1995, Parenti became a member of the Washington Biologists’ Field Club.
 In 2005, she was the first woman ichthyologist to be President of the American Society of Ichthyologists and Herpetologists.